 One of these consultations, however, was such an important one that preparations had to be made for it and Ogden (a student of Osler) was requisitioned as an assistant, for the patient was none other than old Peter Redpath, the wealthy Montreal sugar refiner who, being on Montreal General Hospital Board had hopes that the newly appointed physician might be able to cure him of an intractable lumbago.
 He arrived exhausted after mounting the stairs, in due course they proceeded to treat him by acupuncture.
 At each jab of a needle, the old gentleman is said to have ripped out a string of oaths, and in the end got up and hobbled out no better off in his pain, to Osler's great distress, for he had expected to give him immediate relief which, as he said, meant millions for McGill University (07).

-Penfield visited China in 1962 and was invited by Chinese physicians to try acupuncture on a patient.
-He gave no definite opinions on this procedure (40).
-Ten years later, acupuncture as practiced in China was evaluated again, particularly for neurologic applications and the findings were recorded (16).
-Since then, acupuncture has become popular in North America, and practitioners of this art, which include some physicians, are numerous.
+During the past few decades, acupuncture has become popular in North America, and practitioners of this art, which include some physicians, are numerous.
 An estimated 10 million consumers use acupuncture each year in the United States.

 The relevance of acupuncture to the neurologist is as follows: